 Once the foundational courses are completed, students may pursue their areas of interest by taking six additional courses to fulfill their degree requirements.
 Students who seek to pursue a concentration can seek out courses in Health and Hospital Law, Pharmaceutical and Medical Device Law & Compliance, Law and the Creative Industries, Privacy Law and Cyber Security, or Financial Services Compliance.
 For students who do not wish to concentrate on a single subject, Seton Hall Law offers multiple courses in a variety of areas, including human resources/employment law, entertainment law, and technology/cybersecurity, among others.
 View the full list of online courses, all of which are delivered asynchronously and with maximum flexibility.

-All courses deliver material in weekly modules that give students the opportunity to thoroughly explore a specific topic before moving on to the next one.
+All courses in the masters in law program deliver material in weekly modules that give students the opportunity to thoroughly explore a specific topic before moving on to the next one.
 Individual interaction with the professor and group discussions occur weekly.
 Additional assignments are diverse in objective and scope and are designed to synthesize the content with a practical application.
 This approach ensures students not only learn the legal concepts, but also how those concepts apply to a workplace setting.
 Assignments in these courses might include projects such as:

 - drafting a memorandum comparing two regulations impacting business operations and advising which is the better option for a model company,